Review on Whatley Manor

-The two-Michelin starred Dining Room showcases impeccable dishes such as langoustine cannelloni with caramelised langoustine tails, Jerusalem artichoke purée and a fricassee of fennel and tomato, Dutch breast and fillet of veal prepared in different ways, and roast loin of Balmoral Estate venison with cauliflower purée and poached pear.
+The one Michelin starred Dining Room showcases impeccable dishes such as langoustine cannelloni with caramelised langoustine tails, Jerusalem artichoke purée and a fricassee of fennel and tomato, Dutch breast and fillet of veal prepared in different ways, and roast loin of Balmoral Estate venison with cauliflower purée and poached pear.
 As a finale, indulge in a 'taste of coffee and chocolate', or try prune and Armaganc soufflé with its own ice cream and Ceylon tea granita.

 If you are looking for something more casual, opt for Le Mazot, a Swiss-style brasserie where you can feast more affordably on curried mussel soup, braised belly pork and lemon tart with raspberry sorbet.
 The wine list is a zesty global selection, rather than a ponderous assortment of country-house vintages.

-Whatley Manor is also featured in: Michelin Guide, Good Food GuideRate this Restaurant
+Whatley Manor is also featured in: Michelin Guide, Good Food Guide, AA GuideRate this Restaurant

 Restaurant Opening Times